Oregon & SW Washington

 Congratulations to the EmPOWERED to Serve Business Accelerator™ – Oregon & SW Washington grant recipients!

-Six local innovators vied for $120K in grant funding to support businesses that break down barriers to health at the EmPOWERED to Serve Business Accelerator™ Oregon & SW Washington finale.
+Three local innovators received $120K in grant funding to support businesses that break down barriers to health at the EmPOWERED to Serve Business Accelerator™ Oregon & SW Washington finale.

 The Accelerator supported women entrepreneurs working to increase health equity in Oregon and Southwest Washington communities.
 Watch the event here!